 Kyle Foshee, President and Founder of Provisioned Ministries, grew up in borderline poverty.
 He experienced both of his parents (divorced) separately in a lot of pain; only later did he realize that their pain had a lot to do with money.
 Kyle was 26 before he landed a job that paid him well, and he went through a whole year of marriage unable to provide for his wife the way he thought he should.
 Eventually, graced with better income and by making wise behavioral decisions, he and his wife found themselves in a good spot.
 But he knows the pain that goes along with financial trouble.
 He dealt with it for most of his life.

 In November of 2015, Kyle sat down with his mom to go over her finances.
 He was slightly aware of her financial trouble but not to a great extent.
-They went through it all line by line, and Kyle discovered that she had more bills than income.
+They went through it all line by line, and Kyle discovered that she had more bills and debt than income.
 Christmas was also coming up so her credit card was taking care of all of it.
-She was in a spot of hopelessness.
+She was in a season of hopelessness.

 Kyle experienced a new pain.
 It broke his heart to see his mother in such a situation after so many years.
-She has a good job that really pays her well considering her low standard of living, but she was still stuck in a rut that she believed she couldn’t get out of.
+She has a good job that really pays her well considering her low standard of living, but she was still stuck in a rut that she believed she could not get out of.

 Kyle and his wife, Anna, decided that they were going to help.
-They figured up a plan for Kyle’s mom to put into place, monitoring her spending, eliminating certain things she didn’t need to be spending on for a while, etc. On top of that, they started to pay towards her credit card, as well as assist her with her car insurance.
+They figured up a plan for Kyle’s mom to put into place, monitoring her spending, eliminating certain things she did not need to be spending on for a while, etc. On top of that, they started to pay towards her credit card, as well as assist her with her car insurance.